nicholaswyoung/meridian/README.md

 An opinionated, high-level networking and storage toolkit for JavaScript applications.

+Meridian is currently under heavy development.
+It has not yet been documented, and APIs are subject to change without notice.
+Use at your own risk, but feel free to follow the project and prepare for the impending first release!

 ## Goals

 Meridian aims to make managing API payloads a concern of the past.
 It loads,